zjy365/sailos-website/content/blog/(what-is)/what-is-mysql/index.en.md

 ## Deploy MySQL on Sealos: Managed Database Excellence

 Sealos transforms MySQL deployment from a complex infrastructure challenge into a simple, one-click operation.
-By leveraging Sealos's cloud-native platform, organizations can deploy production-ready MySQL instances that benefit from enterprise-grade management features without the operational overhead.
+By leveraging the cloud-native platform of Sealos, organizations can deploy production-ready MySQL instances that benefit from enterprise-grade management features without the operational overhead.

 ### Benefits of Managed MySQL on Sealos